chiara-phillips/chiara-phillips/README.md

 ✅ Piloting a composting program within UCLA's graduate housing complexes and securing funding for program expansion

-Outside of work, you'll find me gardening in my backyard 👩🏻‍🌾, baking pastries from scratch 🧁, or rock climbing at a local crag! 🧗🏻‍♀️
+When I'm not doing all things geospatial, you'll find me gardening in my backyard 👩🏻‍🌾, baking pastries from scratch 🧁, or rock climbing at a local crag! 🧗🏻‍♀️

 📲 If you've made it this far, I’d love to chat!
 Message me on LinkedIn or email me at chiara.m.phillips@gmail.com.